 Mental health and wellbeing

-Isolation and social distancing can be a difficult time.
+Social distancing can be a very difficult experience.
 If you are struggling, our friends at the Happy Hub have a lot of resources on their Facebook page.
 Just click here.

-Be sure to check this page regularly for updates and for all the latest information, tune in to our Coronavirus Update every evening at 6pm, following the daily government press conferences.
+Be sure to check this page regularly for updates and for all the latest information, tune in to our Coronavirus Update every weekday evening at 5:30pm.